 Some people may not consider the garage as important as other parts of the house when it comes to performing a home inspection.
 However, due to safety issues that are inherent in garages, inspecting the garage is key.
 Garages typically provide the storage space not only for vehicles, but also for lawn mowers, gasoline storage containers, and other lawn or household chemicals.
 For this discussion we will focus on garages and not carports.
 A carport must be identified and inspected for the report, but has fewer areas of concern as compared to a garage.
 During the home inspection, the garage must be identified as either “attached” or “detached”, where it is located adjacent to the house and number of cars it can accommodate.
 If detached, the roof will also be inspected.

-The Garage Floor
+Garage Inspection – The Floor

 An inspector will check concrete garage floors for any cracking or settling and determine whether or not this is indicative of some type of structural issue.
 Do the floors slope toward the overhead door?
 This is important as spilled products or gasoline flow toward the outside and not collect in the garage.